Changi Hospital

 Changi Hospital is a now-defunct and abandoned general hospital located in Changi, Singapore.
 Its closure came with the merging with the former Toa Payoh Hospital and was renamed as the Changi General Hospital, which relocated new operations to nearby Simei, not far from Changi.
-It began winding down activities in February 1997 (completely abandoned in December that year) and remains abandoned to this day but is out of bounds to the public.
+It began winding down activities in February 1997 (completely abandoned in December that year) and remains abandoned to this day.
+The hospital is also said to be haunted and is off limits to the public.